the-expanse/SideQuestWiki/Beat-On,-What-is-that?.md

 To install Beat On
 ----
-plug your headset in, then Open SideQuest, then on the top bar hit this icon
+you can go about it two ways, 1 plug your headset in, then Open SideQuest, then on the top bar hit this icon

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608391608572051457/Screenshot_1076.png)

+Then proceed to follow through by flipping it on and clicking `install Beaton`

 If that fails to work you can try manually installing Beat On by Plugging your headset in and following the steps below